 Senna also holds the record for the most consecutive wins at the Monaco Grand Prix, having won here in every season between 1989 and 1993.
 Without his infamous crash at Portier in 1988 when he was way out in the lead, Senna could have won the race a remarkable seven years in a row, having also won in 1987.

 Just Senna and seven other drivers in the history of Formula 1 have taken back-to-back wins in Monte Carlo.
 The first to do so was Stirling Moss, who won in 1960 and 1961.
 Niki Lauda and Michael Schumacher also completed the feat in 1975-76 and 1994-95 respectively.
-Meanwhile, Fernando Alonso is the only driver to have won here in two successive years, having done so with Renault and McLaren in 2006 and 2007.
+Meanwhile, Fernando Alonso is the only driver to have won here in two successive years with different teams, having done so with Renault and McLaren in 2006 and 2007.